oswaldo/tools/README.md

 1. **Adding support**

    1.1.
-As it is a very common and widely used tool, most probably we want to add it to the `core` module, so we can use it in all our scripts.
-So we add to the bottom of the `common/core.sc` file the following line:
+Although it is a very common and widely used tool, we don't want to add it to the `core` module, so it doesn't become an ever growing mess.
+So we add a new dedicated folder `git`, initially containing only a `git.sc` file the following line:

    ```scala
    object git extends Tool("git")